Cross Schedule Conflicts

 Step 2: Click on the relevant user to enter their timesheets.

-To learn more about deleting records in the time clock have a look at this article.
+To learn more about approving and rejecting time off requests, take a look at this article.

-Need more guidance? 🙋 Our LIVE support team (at the bottom right corner of your screen) replies in under 5 mins to ANY question.
+Need more guidance? 🙋 Our LIVE support team (at the bottom right corner of your screen) replies to ANY question.

 Did this answer your question?